NYC Well provides:

-Recovery community members participate in sessions such as yoga, meditation, creative writing, men’s and women’s groups, relapse prevention, naloxone training, and on-site 12 step groups.
+Recovery community members participate in sessions such as yoga, men’s and women’s groups, relapse prevention, naloxone training, and on-site 12 step groups.
 The Center is LGBT-friendly, and activities are led by peers, staff, and community volunteers.
 They are open 24/7.
 People struggling with addiction or their family members may walk in without an appointment to get information, support, and get linked with treatment and other community resources.Learn more

 4521 Arthur Kill Road, 3rd Floor

 Hours; Open 24 hours a day / 7 Days a Week

 Christopher’s Reason is a place where all are welcome to explore their substance use issues.
 It is a safe place to spend the day with other recovering individuals.
 The staff at Christopher’s Reason assists and helps anyone who walks through the door, from substance users, parents, to families.
 Christopher’s Reason will take the time out to help any individual through this lifetime recovery process.